Does personal injury protection cover pain and suffering?

 What is the average payout for personal injury?

 Typically, on the lower end of the scale, an injury case might settle for as little as a few thousand dollars.
 That being said, a large number of injury cases settle for much, much more!
 An average personal injury settlement amount is somewhere between $3,000 and $75,000 !

-What is personal injury liability?
+What is a hand injury worth?